Dugout canoe: The Americas

+A contemporary Algonquian dugout canoe, or mishoon, being burned out.

 Dugout canoes were constructed by indigenous people throughout the Americas, where suitable logs were available.

 The Native Americans of the Pacific Northwest were and are still very skilled at crafting wood.
 Best known for totem poles up to 24 m tall, they also construct dugout canoes over 18 m long for everyday use and ceremonial purposes.
 In the state of Washington, dugout canoes are traditionally made from huge cedar logs (such as Pacific red cedar) for ocean travelers, while natives around smaller rivers use spruce logs.
 Cedar logs have a resilience in salt water much greater than spruce.

+In the Northeast, dugout canoes called mishoon or mishoonash were burned over several days and scraped out to create a boat fit for sailing or rowing.
+Trees such as pine or oak were cut down for burning for their size and controllable burn.
+The tradition lives on today, with events celebrating the burning and launch of a mishoon across various tribes in the Northeastern Woodlands.
+Traditionally, when the sailing and fishing season was finished, the boat would be filled with rocks and sunk into a body of water until the next year.
+Over the past century, multiple mishoonash have been found still sunk in waterways, preserved in time.

 In 1978, Geordie Tocher and two companions sailed a dugout canoe (the Orenda II), based on Haida designs (but with sails), from Vancouver, British Columbia, Canada to Hawaiʻi.
 The dugout was 40 ft long, made of Douglas fir, and weighed 3.5 ST. The mission was launched to add credibility to stories that the Haida had travelled to Hawaiʻi in ancient times.
 Altogether, the group ventured some 7242 km after two months at sea.